Gourmand perfumes are sweet treats for our noses. Their smell reminds us of one of our favorite hobbies: desserts!

 Not everyone is happy, though.
 Sweet fragrances are hard to pull off.
 They can be cloying or just too much.

-What is a Gourmand Perfume
+What is a Gourmand Fragrance

 Gourmand perfumes are olfactory desserts.
 They smell like our favorite sweet treats.
+Thierry Mugler launched a perfume in the 90s, Mugler Angel that started this trend of edible scents.

 Tradition teaches us to save the best for last, which is dessert.
 However, there is a problem that sours our love for gourmand perfumes.